Student Health Clinic

 The Student Comprehensive Health Form must be completed by all students.
 Because of its importance, those students who have not completed their Student Health Form by the end of the first week of classes will have an administrative hold placed on their academic records and face possible disciplinary sanctions.

 Once new students are granted access to the Student Health Forms via the HCC Portal they should complete the comprehensive health form.
 To make filling out this form simple, please have your immunization records available when working on this form.
-In addition, Holy Cross College requires a copy of your immunization records and this can be given to the nurse or Tom DeHorn at SOAR, or you can mail them to the college care of Tom DeHorn.
+Holy Cross College requires you to provide a copy of your immunization records which can be uploaded into your student portal.
+Please upload the immunizations record as soon as possible, and complete the comprehensive health form in your portal.

 If you need assistance accessing this form, please contact your academic advisor.